 Explore the history and culture of California in a fun, unique setting.
 Although Disney California Adventure opened in 2001, it receive a major redesign and expansion that was completed in 2012.
 One of the highlights of this park is Cars Land — which completely immerses guests into the town of Radiator Springs, where the movie Cars is set.
 In addition to that wonderful area, there are seven other lands that help bring to live not only the rich California history, but also Disney and Pixar stories.

-Admission cost for a 1-Day/1-Park Ticket to Disney California Adventure is $96 for adults and $90 for children (ages 3-9).
-There is no sales tax on theme park tickets.
+Admission cost for a 1-Day/1-Park Ticket to Disney California Adventure is $97 for adults and $91 for children (ages 3-9).
 Choosing the right ticket for your visit is fairly straight forward.
-Guests simply need to choose the number of days for the ticket and select single park or the hoper option.
+Guests simply need to choose the number of days for the ticket and select single park or the hopper option.
 Park hopping allows guests admission to both Disneyland Park and Disney California Adventure.
+The hopper option starts at $147 for adults, and $141 for children (ages 3-9).

 Unlike Walt Disney World in Florida, the Disneyland Resort features two parks in very close proximity of each other.
 It is as simple as walking across the esplanade to get from one park to the other, which can make the park hopper an attractive option.